-We first noticed this here at Kinsta as Intercom, our customer support and ticketing system began experiencing issues with their API connectivity, of which they soon had an announcement on their status page.
+We use a lot of Saas products at Kinsta and we first noticed this here as Intercom, our customer support and ticketing system began experiencing issues with their API connectivity, of which they soon had an announcement on their status page.
 This means we could no longer answer tickets for our customers.
 To put this into perspective, Intercom powers over 15,000 businesses with over 100,000 users, and then their customers.
 For Intercom to suddenly stop loading is a very big deal!

 The ironic thing here is that their status page was also timing out on a few elements/scripts, due to the fact that they are using StatusPage, which relies on Amazon CloudFront.
 Many companies have the exact same setup.
 Trello is another one which had issue with AWS and also their status page going offline.
 We think this is a good lesson to not utilize the same cloud computing providers for both your API or services as well as your status page.
 Having both go down suddenly defeats the purpose of having a status page.

 Amazon soon after that posted up a message on their status page: